 - Prostate Artery Embolisation (PAE) – A newer procedure that blocks blood supply to the prostate, causing it to shrink.
 It may be offered in selected cases.

-Lifestyle and Self-Help Measures
+Lifestyle Changes and Self-Help Measures

 - Reducing caffeine and alcohol